SUPERCILEX/personal-website/_posts/projects/2024-07-21-ringboard.md

 Ringboard has ancestral roots in my [Gnome Clipboard History](https://alexsaveau.dev/blog/gch) (GCH) extension which was implemented as an append-only log.
-GCH's log is unfortunately not [self-synchronizing](https://en.wikipedia.org/wiki/Self-synchronizing_code) as there are back pointers with arbitrary locations, meaning you have to read the entirety of the log and apply operations in order to accurately reconstruct the database.
+GCH's log is unfortunately not [self-synchronizing](https://en.wikipedia.org/wiki/Self-synchronizing_code) as there are back pointers with arbitrary locations, meaning you have to read the entire log and apply operations in order to accurately reconstruct the database.

 Since I was finally able to use Rust for this next generation clipboard manager, I wanted to find a way to use the [mmap syscall](https://man7.org/linux/man-pages/man2/mmap.2.html) such that I could